NickLargey/FarmToDBTable/README.md

 **Connection Issues:** If there are issues connecting to the database, check the PostgreSQL server status and configparams.json credentials.
 This script will clobber any old versions of this database.
-If you see an error about not being able to delete due to another application using the database, close out any open queries in pgadmin.
+If you see an error about being unable to delete because of another application using the database, please close out any open queries in pgadmin.